 Award-winning Ladyfingers Letterpress is a Queer and Trans-owned-and-operated stationery and gift brand based in Colorado Springs, Colorado, founded by designer+printmaker couple, Arley Torsone and Morgan Calderini.

-After a wildfire claimed the home of Morgan's family in Colorado, we decided to relocate our studio out west.
-In 2016 we opened our flagship store in Colorado Springs where we also host workshops and classes and offer a wide variety of boutique stationery and locally-made gifts.
+After a wildfire claimed Morgan's family home in Colorado, we decided to relocate our studio out west and in 2016 we opened our flagship store in Colorado Springs.
 From this post we operate our letterpress and design headquarters while customers can see the presses running and witness our products being made.
-With a location in central downtown Colorado Springs, we find ourselves immersed in the arts and community: our two most favorite things!
+We also host workshops and classes and offer a wide variety of boutique stationery and radical gifts.
+With a location in the heart of downtown Colorado Springs, we find ourselves immersed in the arts and community: our two most favorite things!

 Ladyfingers Letterpress has been featured by The New York Times, Forbes, Grow With Google, Martha Stewart Weddings, Vogue and more, and is also the proud recipient of the 2015 Card of the Year as awarded by the Greeting Card Association.